Please email any questions you have to our Q&A Department.

-A: Each Licensor is under an obligation to grant to MPEG LA a worldwide, nonexclusive license under all VC-1 Essential Patents that it has the right to license or sublicense without payment to any unaffiliated third party, allowing MPEG LA to grant worldwide, nonexclusive sublicenses under such patents under terms of the VC-1 Patent Portfolio License.
+A: Each Licensor is under an obligation to grant to MPEG LA a worldwide, nonexclusive license under all VC-1 Essential Patents that it and its Affiliates has the right to license or sublicense presently or in the future (without payment to any unaffiliated third party), enabling MPEG LA to grant worldwide, nonexclusive sublicenses under such patents under terms of the VC-1 Patent Portfolio License.

 Q: What is the effect on Licensees when new patents are added to the VC-1 Patent Portfolio License?

 A: New Licensors and new patents are added to the License without the obligation to pay additional royalties during the current Term of the License.

 A: No assurance is or can be made that the License includes every essential patent.
 The purpose of the License is to offer a convenient licensing alternative to everyone on the same terms and to include as much essential intellectual property as possible for their convenience.
 Participation in the License is voluntary on the part of essential patent holders, however.

 Q: How may a patent holder become a Licensor to the VC-1 Patent Portfolio License?

 A: Any party that believes it has patents which are essential to the VC-1 Standard, and wishes to participate in the VC-1 Patent Portfolio License upon successful evaluation, is invited to submit them for evaluation and inclusion.
 Click here to request a copy of the terms and procedures governing the patent submission process.